 Our build and testing system is based on Jenkins from the Continuous Development Foundation.
 It is an in-house implementation.
 No code ends up in release code unless our strict 6-eye policy is followed.
 Only developers who have been respectively trained in our Security Education (see above) can surface code.
 A second set of eyes from a qualified reviewer is required to complete a series of low-level code checks, which include security considerations, before the code is merged into release or pre-release branches.
-Finally, a third set of eyes provides carries out both automated and manual checks to ensure the code serves its intended purpose.
+Finally, a third set of eyes carries out manual checks to ensure the code serves its intended purpose.